robert/robert.github.com/_posts/2020-07-22-preventing-impossible-game-levels-using-cryptography.md

 ----

-The fateful day starts innocuously with your team standup.
+The day starts innocuously with your team standup.
 As per usual, each person delivers their updates in the form of a disorganized ramble while the rest of the team browses Reddit.
-However, today Kate Kateberry's laptop has run out of battery and her phone is recovering  in a bowl of rice from a recent trip down the toilet.
+However, today Kate Kateberry's laptop has run out of battery and her phone is recovering  in a bowl of rice from a recent trip into the toilet.
 She finds herself with no choice but to listen to what her teammates have been working on.

 She listens as Steve describes his brilliant idea for preventing players from creating impossible levels.
 Once he has finished congratulating himself, she points out that his plan won't work.
 Sure, it will prevent level creators from creating unsolvable levels using the in-game level editor.
 However, they can still manually edit the contents of an exported file in a standard text editor, resulting in potentially impossible levels.
 Worse, they can reverse engineer the entire structure of your level files, allowing them to build their own bootleg level editor that doesn't require any proof that a level is solvable before it will export it.
 The output files from knockoff editors will be indistinguishable from those outputted by the game's official editor.
 Unsuspecting players will have no idea that the game's flimsy integrity protections had been bypassed, and may end up smashing their heads against an unsmashable wall.